Themistoklis Tzimopoulos: International career

 Tzimopoulos was called into the All Whites squad for a 31 March 2015 friendly in Seoul against South Korea by coach Anthony Hudson.
 Tzimopoulos is eligible for the All Whites through his mother's birthplace.
 "Every professional player dreams to play international football so it's an honour for me to play for the All Whites.
 It will be a great challenge for me to play at a higher level and to meet the requirements of the team.", he said.

-On 28 May 2016, with an early goal from Tzimopoulos, the All Whites got off to a winning start at the OFC Nations Cup after a hard-fought and physical 3-1 victory over Fiji.
-Tzimopoulos exceptional season year with PAS Giannina was his passport to be called by Anthony Hudson to the final 23-man squad for 2017 Confederations Cup.
+On 28 May 2016, with an early goal from Tzimopoulos, the All Whites got off to a winning start at the OFC Nations Cup after a hard-fought and physical 3–1 victory over Fiji.
+Tzimopoulos' exceptional season year with PAS Giannina was his passport to be called up by Hudson to the final 23-man squad for the 2017 Confederations Cup.